Firecrawl signs every webhook request using HMAC-SHA256. Verifying signatures ensures requests are authentic and haven’t been tampered with.

 app.listen(3000, () => console.log('Listening on 3000'));

-Never trust a webhook request without signature verification:
+Never process a webhook without verifying its signature first:

 app.post('/webhook', (req, res) => {